What is an insight?

 Chris went ballistic, blaming his team for poor management.
 It became awkward.

 As a result, Chris changed his demeanor towards us.
-He started treating us with more respect and listened to our advice.
+He started treating us with respect and listened to our advice.

 That was the power of a game-changing insight.